 that "this" is old and "this" is new.
 That this is "neat" or this is

 "cool".
 That I must force "my" conventions onto everyone, "I" will not

 use "that" old stuff.
-Yet billions of hours when into making "that" what
+Yet billions of hours went into making "that" what

 it was, and the programmers, from lack of knowledge, throws it away...